 Finally, it is unquestionable that the City's proposed restriction is nondiscriminatory (contrast Concorde II) and for a legitimate purpose, as evidenced by the extensive analysis demonstrating that it will likely prevent harm to neighboring communities from nonconforming flights (contrast Westchester and the FAA's own decision in Burbank).
 Given this "legitimate and concededly laudable goal of controlling the noise levels" and the even-handedness of the regulation, the City's requirement is ultimately subject to the commerce clause tests articulated in Hayward and Long Beach.
 As the Long Beach court made clear, airport proprietors need not show that benefits outweigh costs.
 See Long Beach at 984.
 To the contrary, the City need only show that the burdens on interstate commerce are not "clearly excessive" and do not "so outweigh the putative benefits as to make the statute unreasonable or irrational" - a test that is protective of airport proprietor's rights.
-While the outer limits of this test are debatable, the FAA need not explore them in this case where the evidence shows that the restrictions would affect about 65 of the approximately 650,000 annual operations at the airport; the total annual costs range from \$0.8 to \$4.2 million at an airport responsible for generating approximately \$60 billion in commerce; and potentially thousands of people in local communities surrounding the airport, often in disadvantaged, minority neighborhoods, who would no longer be awakened by non-conforming operations.
+While the outer limits of this test are debatable, the FAA need not explore them in this case where the evidence shows that:

+- The restrictions would affect about 65 of the approximately 650,000 annual operations at the airport: - The total annual costs range from \$0.8 million to \$4.2 million at an airport responsible for generating approximately \$60 billion in commerce77; and - An estimated 18,000 people per year in local communities within the ANSA surrounding LAX would no longer be awakened by non-conforming operations.

-&lt;sup>68 In 1996, LAX generated \$60,439 million according to the Economic Impacts of Los Angeles International Airport and the LAX Master Plan Alternatives on the Los Angeles Regional Economy, Hamilton, Rabinovitz & Aischuler, 2001.
+77 In 1996, LAX generated \$60,439 million according to the Economic Impacts of Los Angeles International Airport and the LAX Master Plan Alternatives on the Los Angeles Regional Economy, Hamilton, Rabinovitz & Aischuler, 2001.